If you are looking to make your own deep fried fish, no meal reigns supreme quite like beer battered perch and the classic Wisconsin fish fry!

-As anyone who knows anything about drinking can contest, Wisconsin certainly knows its way around a bar; so if all the bars start doing something it won’t take much for it to turn into a statewide tradition.
-To this day the most popular Wisconsin Friday night fish frys are found in the local bars.
+As anyone who knows anything about drinking can contest, Wisconsin certainly knows its way around a bar; so when all the bars start doing something it doesn't take much for it to turn into a statewide tradition.
+To this day the most popular Wisconsin Friday night fish frys are found in the local taverns.
 Many, if not most, of these establishments only offer this menu item one day a week.

 The best fish fry in each community is a highly contentious debate.
-I would argue the best fish fry in the Fox Valley is right here.
-Lightly beer battered perch fillets, no long waits for seating, crabby waitresses, or expensive drinks.
-Plus, unlike most restaurants, you can make your French fries from scratch!
-Pony on up to the dinner table and bite into your own Friday night tradition!
+I would argue the best fish fry is right here with your own homemade lightly beer battered perch fillets.
+Flavorful and flaky, the perch fillets are dipped in a beer batter that fries up crisp and golden.
+There are no long waits for seating, crabby waitresses, or expensive drinks, so pony on up to the dinner table and bite into your own Friday night tradition!

 Beer Battered Perch - The Classic Wisconsin Fish Fry